-This means that knowledge about your vendors, and your vendors’ vendors is a prerequisite to not only mitigate your business’ exposure to vulnerabilities but also to protect your viability for future success.
-But exactly how do you tackle the considerably long, and often abstruse texts of privacy policies?
-The short answer is help.
+This means knowing your vendors — and their vendors — is necessary for not only mitigating your company’s exposure, but also protecting your viability for future success.
+But how, exactly, do you tackle the considerably long (and often abstruse) verbiage of privacy policies?